felixjchen/web-watcher/README.md

 ## To do

-- non full page screenshots
-- purge old screenshots and fetch new
 - notification service rework, for easier redeployment, AWS?
 - configure service is slow in Python...
 - compare service takes alot of memory in Python...
 Go perhaps?
 Create a new algo?